-- Injera: This recipe is based off of a traditional Ethiopian filling for injera flatbread.
+- The recipe is very similar to the traditional Ethiopian filling for injera flatbread.
 It’s a perfect compliment to shiro wat.

 - Prep Time: 10 minutes